Sreenath: Supporting and Character Roles (Late 1980s – 2000s)

 As his career progressed, Sreenath shifted to playing supporting and character roles.
 He was noted for his performances in Thoovanathumbikal and Mathilukal, as well as for portraying Omana’s husband, Sunny, in Oru CBI Diary Kurippu, which ran for more than 100 days.
 He also played Mohanlal’s (Sethu’s) friend in Kireedam, In the new millennium, he delivered a remarkable performance as advocate Bhoominathan in Meghamalhar, a role that required maturity and was executed with sheer excellence.
 In addition to films, he focused on television acting, while continuing to appear occasionally in movies.
 He also completed a two-year acting program at the South Indian Film Chambers.

 Some of his other popular films include, Mangalam Nerunnu, Sandhya Mayangum Neram, Itha Innu Muthal, Kaalapani, Devaasuram, Vazhunnor, Agnisakshi, and Varnakkazhchakal.
 Sreenath played an important role in the segment 'Makal' of the 2009 anthology Kerala Cafe, which consisted of 10 short films woven around a common theme.
 This was his last film.

 Political career

 Sreenath was a Shiv Sena candidate from the Attingal Lok Sabha constituency in the 2009 Lok Sabha elections.

 Death

 Sreenath was found dead with his wrists slashed in a hotel room in Kothamangalam in Kerala on 23 April 2010.
 He had been in Kothamangalam for the shooting of the Malayalam film Shikar.
 His body was later shifted to Thiruvananthapuram and cremated at Shanthikavadam Crematorium with full state honour.
-His death suspected as murder by his family.
-Mystery about his death remains to this day.
+His family suspected that he was murdered.
+The mystery about his death remains to this day.